skibon02/winit-vulkan/README.md

 # Winit+Vulkan experiments!

-Currently, requires nightly and runs on windows, linux and android
+Currently, runs on windows, linux and android

+# Rust version
+Use the latest stable Rust version to build this project.